 When: Lumpinee shows are held on Tuesdays, Fridays and Saturdays.
 The best shows tend to be during the weekdays but there will be the occasional big names or title fights on Saturdays.
 You can check the fight cards on Muay Thai 2000 a week ahead of the event.
 Drinks and food from outside are not allowed but a attendant goes around to take orders for drinks and snacks.

-How to get there: Uber, grab or the trusted cab.
+How to get there: Grab or the trusted cab.
 To minimize getting stucked in the horrendous evening traffic jam, take the skytrain to Mo Chit or the MRT to Phahan Yothin, then transfer to a cab.
 Flag a cab and ask to be taken to Lumpinee at Ram Inthra road.

 Entry: 2000 baht for ringside.
 As with Rajadamnern, discounts are offered for people training in affiliated gyms in Bangkok.
 You may ask for second class or third class seats at the box office.

-Channel 7 Stadium
+Channel 7 Stadium (Free Entry)